vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 3.
 Adding Images

 `Level 3` provides links to the online images in member portfolios.
-Fotogroep Waalre in the Netherlands is an example of `Level 3` club: you can view their portfolios via the Portfolios screen.
+Fotogroep Waalre in the Netherlands is an example of `Level 3` club: you can view their portfolios via the `Clubs` screen.
 Because a club with, for example, 20 members will have hundreds of images, we have a way to automatically generate portfolios using Lightroom (instructions on how this works will be provided later).